Skip to Main Content

 How Does the Stack Effect Work?

 Next, the air will eventually follow the rules of thermodynamics, which state that warm air always rises.
-This process can occur in one of two ways.
-The first scenario is that the outside air will already be warmer than the crawl space when it enters, causing the warmer air to rise right away.
-The second scenario is that the air from outside will be colder than the air within your crawl space; if this is the case, the air will warm up more the longer it remains under your home until it eventually becomes warm enough to rise into the lower levels of your house.
+This process occurs in one of two ways.
+The first scenario is that the outside air will already be warmer than the crawl space when it enters, causing the warmer air to rise immediately.

 1. Mold Growth